A Village Hosts Armies and Prisoners

 Go to the foundation to the right of the bell, the Single Brothers House.

-It’s unknown why this is the destination chosen by the Patriots or where the Tory militia soldiers are kept, though it was not on the square.
-But twenty British soldiers are housed here in the Single Brothers House.
+The Tories are apparently placed in the north side of the same meadow Tryon’s horses had used, its corn hurridly harvested the day before for that purpose.
+They “were placed like cattle in a small, fenced-off space, where they spent 19 days and nights, and nearly starved.”[a]
+Twenty British soldiers are housed here in the Single Brothers House.
 British officers among the captives are lodged in homes and buildings in town.
-Into one of those Friday night bursts a Patriot captain, who threatens them with a sword.
+Into that of British Lt.
+Anthony Allaire and surgeon Uzal Johnson bursts a Patriot captain on Friday night.
+“He strutted about in a truly coward like manner with his Sword drawn and threatening to Murder us,” Johnson records, and Allaire goes to get help.
 Col. Campbell, made commander of the Overmountain Men during the campaign, intervenes.
 However, as was the military custom of the day, British and Tory militia officers are generally allowed to roam, accompanied by guards, some visiting Salem.

-A captive British surgeon, Dr. Johnson, treats men from both sides, as he has since the battle.
+Johnson treats men from both sides, as he has since the battle.
 Nonetheless, a week later, Cleveland insults and knocks him down for treating a Tory with a fresh sword cut from a malicious Patriot captain.
-British officer Lt.
-Anthony Allaire, threatened by the same man, claimed in his memoir that the Patriots would sometimes wander among the prisoners and abuse them with swords.
+Allaire, threatened by the same man, claimed in his memoir that the Patriots would sometimes wander among the prisoners and abuse them with swords.
 Given these incidents, it is not surprising that on November 5th, Allaire and a few others make their escape.

 Another set of 180 western N.C.
 Tories is turned over for trial by the local militia to civil authorities, at their request.
 (This so angers the southern Continental commander in Hillsborough, Maj.
 Gen. Horatio Gates, he later threatens the militia commander with a court martial.)